Intelix8996/cocomake/README.md

 debug=C:\path\to\debugger\debugger.exe
 ```

-So, there we adder a linker that produces files with .img extension and assemblerhat produces files with .obj extension.
+So, there we adder a linker that produces files with .img extension and assembler that produces files with .obj extension.

 6. Define toolchains in `toolchains` file in format `[ext]=[tool1]->[tool2]->...->[tool]`.